bcarrillo1051/Atinverter/docs/software/library/features/ac_vi_sensing_feature.md

 | MISO     | 12                    | INPUT   |
 | SCLK     | 13                    | OUTPUT  |

 Configuring all SPI pins on the ATMEGA328P can be performed by using `SPI.begin()` from the Arduino built-in `SPI.h` library.
-In this case, since the `SPI.h` library is included in the user-defined header file `Atinverter.h`, no need to include it separately in the module program.
+Since the `SPI.h` library is included in the user-defined header file `Atinverter.h`, no need to include it separately in the module program.

 <br>

 ---

-# Library Structure
+## 📂 Library Structure

 **Implementation in `Atinverter.h`:**